Internship Program Eligibility Requirements

 - Internships can be completed during the fall, spring, or summer semester.*

-Students obtaining course credit for their internship must have a GPA of 2.75 or above at Rutgers University.
+Students applying for course credit for their internship must have a Rutgers GPA of 2.75 or above.

 Students must have completed: